Pairman/Xdcheckin/README.md

 The APP doesn't use WebView on Linux, therefore it will open ```http://localhost:5001``` in your browser automatically.

 ### For Windows
-The APP needs [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40784) to work on Windows.
+Version 3.1.1 (or older) needs [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40784) to work on Windows.
 Please install [vcredist_x64.exe](https://download.microsoft.com/download/c/c/2/cc2df5f8-4454-44b4-802d-5ea68d086676/vcredist_x64.exe).

 ### For server-side
 Due to cross origin problems on Safari, qrcode scanning on iOS devices are not supported on older versions.
 You must use version 3.6.1 (or newer) and run ```pip install xdcheckin[image]``` to make qrcode decoding work on iOS.